Hi, we’re AXCES.

 Sonia Arzabala-Santillan

-Research Assistant (Santa Fe)
+Clinical Research Assistant (Santa Fe)

 Pronouns: she/her/hers

 Sonia brings 7 years of diverse medical experience to her role as a Research Assistant.
-As a born-and-raised New Mexican, her love for her roots includes using research to empower the Hispanic community through fostering an understanding of how science improves community wellbeing.
+As a born-and-raised New Mexican, her love for her cultural roots includes using research to empower the Hispanic community through fostering an understanding of how science improves community wellbeing.
 In her spare time, she likes to ride her horses, spend time with her fam bam, and soak in local hot springs while taking in the gorgeous New Mexico views.

 -